apache/flink/docs/dev/table/tableApi.md

     <tr>
       <td>
         <strong>Offset &amp; Fetch</strong><br>
-        <span class="label label-primary">Batch</span>
+        <span class="label label-primary">Batch</span> <span class="label label-primary">Streaming</span>
       </td>
       <td>
         <p>Similar to the SQL OFFSET and FETCH clauses.
-Offset and Fetch limit the number of records returned from a sorted result.
-Offset and Fetch are technically part of the Order By operator and thus must be preceded by it.</p>
+The offset operation limits a (possibly sorted) result from an offset position.
+The fetch operation limits a (possibly sorted) result to the first n rows.
+Usually, the two operations are preceded by an ordering operator.
+For unbounded tables, a fetch operation is required for an offset operation.</p>
 {% highlight java %}
 Table in = tableEnv.fromDataSet(ds, "a, b, c");